Recipe: S’mores Bars

 Arrange a rack in the middle of the oven and heat to to 350°F. Coat a 9x13-inch baking pan with cooking spray; set aside.

 Place the sugar and butter in a stand mixer fitted with the paddle attachment.
 (Alternatively, use an electric hand mixer and large bowl.)
 Beat on high speed until lightened in color and creamy, about 3 minutes.
 Add the egg and vanilla and beat on low speed until incorporated.
-While still on low speed, add the graham cracker crumbs and beat until just combined.
+While still on low speed, add the graham cracker crumbs, flour, and salt and beat until just combined.